Output (economics)

-Output in economics is the "quantity (or quality) of goods or services produced in a given time period, by a firm, industry, or country", whether consumed or used for further production.
+In economics, output is the quantity and quality of goods or services produced in a given time period, within a given economic network, whether consumed or used for further production.
+The economic network may be a firm, industry, or nation.
 The concept of national output is essential in the field of macroeconomics.
 It is national output that makes a country rich, not large amounts of money.

 Definition

 Output is the result of an economic process that has used inputs to produce a product or service that is available for sale or use somewhere else.

 Net output, sometimes called netput is a quantity, in the context of production, that is positive if the quantity is output by the production process and negative if it is an input to the production process.

 Microeconomics

 Output condition

 The profit-maximizing output condition for producers equates the relative marginal cost of any two goods to the relative selling price of those goods; i.e.

 One may also deduce the ratio of marginal costs as the slope of the production–possibility frontier, which would give the rate at which society can transform one good into another.